|André Platzer 0000-0001-7238-5710||Curriculum Vitae|

 My research develops the logical foundations of cyber-physical systems to characterize their fundamental principles and to show how we can design computers that are guaranteed to interact correctly with the physical world.
 The solution to this challenge is the key to enabling computer assistance that we can bet our lives on.
 I pursue this challenge with the principled design of programming languages with logics that can provide proofs as correctness guarantees. [details]

 The KeYmaera X aXiomatic Theorem Prover for Hybrid Systems is a verification tool.
 It is based on the family of differential dynamic logics, which develop the Logical Foundations of Cyber-Physical Systems explained in a recent textbook.

 If you want to do research with me, you should take the Logical Foundations of Cyber-Physical Systems course.

 Publications are available in the List of Publications.

 - Video lectures on Logical Foundations of Cyber-Physical Systems for the textbook

-- Hot off the press: textbook on Logical Foundations of Cyber-Physical Systems 2018
+- Textbook on Logical Foundations of Cyber-Physical Systems 2018